 We believe that victims’ needs can be met most fully when our response is grounded in human rights and facilitated by a restorative approach.
-Victims’ rights can be met most effectively by creating more opportunities for restorative and non-adversarial processes for both victims and offenders within and beyond the criminal justice system.
+Victims’ rights can be met most effectively by creating more opportunities for restorative and non-adversarial processes for both victims and people responsible for harm within and beyond the justice system.

-Acknowledging the humanity of victims and offenders allows us to identify and meet the full-range of what victims may want from offenders.
-More than punishment and retribution, their healing may require that the offender is accountable, makes an apology, expresses regret and remorse, and makes amends to the extent possible.
-While these actions cannot be required from an offender, when freely given, they may be the source of true justice.
+Acknowledging the humanity of victims and people responsible for harm allows us to identify and meet the full-range of what victims may want from responsible parties.
+More than punishment and retribution, their healing may require that the responsible party is accountable, makes an apology, expresses regret and remorse, and makes amends to the extent possible.
+While these actions cannot be required from a person responsible for harm, when freely given, they may be the source of true justice.

 The sixteen week program helps participants begin to think critically about their values, identity, and the impact of early childhood trauma.
 Participants learn about emotional intelligence, communication skills self care and self regulation.
 The program culminates with sessions on accountability, apology, self forgiveness and a presentation by a survivor.
 Participants gain powerful new insights into themselves, the impact of violence on victims, offenders, and communities, and their own need for healing.

 For many incarcerated people, this is the first time they have really thought about how their crime impacted the victim’s family members and the community.
 This initiates a process of introspection that helps inmates attain a new level of awareness, which can help them take responsibility for their crime and importantly, their current behavior.
 The practical components of the program – skill building of emotional intelligence, communication skills, and stress reduction techniques offer concrete tools to help them integrate their insights into behaviors, and also to support emotional well-being as inmates confront painful aspects of their past experience and behavior.